 This vegetarian corn soup is a comforting bowl of creamy goodness.
-If you are looking for an alternative to corn chowder, then I highly recommend trying this creamy, gluten-free, vegetarian version of corn soup.
-It will surely become one of your favorite corn recipes.
+If you are looking for an alternative to corn chowder, then I highly recommend trying this gluten-free corn soup recipe.
+It will soon become your family favorite.
 Be sure to watch the video!

 During the corn season, this soup is on regular rotation in our everyday meal menu.
 I hope it becomes a favorite for you as well!